OSGeo/gdal/doc/source/drivers/raster/png.rst

 The GDAL PNG Driver is built using the libpng library.
-Also note that the GeoTIFF driver supports tiled TIFF with DEFLATE compressed tiles, which is the same compression algorithm that PNG uses.
+Also note that the GeoTIFF driver supports tiled TIFF with DEFLATE compressed tiles, which is the same compression algorithm that PNG at its core uses.

 PNG files are linearly compressed, so random reading of large PNG files can be very inefficient (resulting in many restarts of decompression